CodeHarrington/Project-1/README.md

 * I used (https://fontawesome.com/) for amazing icons that add value.

 ### Color
-* * I used (https://coolors.co/) for my colors which was brillant.
+* * I used (https://coolors.co/) for my colors which was brilliant.

 ### Image Resizing
 * I used (https://picresize.com/) to reduce images so they would not slow the website down.

 ## Mentor

-  Mentor: ADEGBENGA ADEYE for the help and self guidance to get me throught my first milestone project.
+  Mentor: ADEGBENGA ADEYE for the help and mentoring of self-guidance to get me through my first milestone project.
 Thank you !

 ## Slack members and study group.
-* The study group were brillant for picking up ideas.
+* The study group were brilliant for picking up ideas.
 Thanks a mill guys.

 ## 4fm
 Keeping me in tune and company (#great radio station)